Weather of 2012

-The weather of 2012 marked the fewest fatalities from natural disasters in a decade, although there were several damaging and deadly floods, tropical cyclones, tornadoes, and other weather events.
+2012 marked the fewest fatalities from natural disasters in a decade in meteorology, although there were several damaging and deadly floods, tropical cyclones, tornadoes, and other weather events.
 These include blizzards, cold waves, droughts, heat waves, and wildfires.

 The costliest single weather event of the year was Hurricane Sandy, which struck the northeastern United States in late October, with overall economic costs estimated at over US$67 billion.

 Overview

 The year began with La Niña conditions, meaning cooler than normal waters in the eastern Pacific Ocean near the equator.
 By later in the year, the global weather pattern shifted to more neutral conditions.
 The global temperature was 1.03 °F above average, making it the tenth-warmest year ever recorded.

 Throughout 2012, there were 9,655 people killed by natural disasters, which marked the fewest global fatalities in a decade.
 This included 3,574 deaths related to hydrological events.
 The lower than usual death toll was due to fewer flooding and cyclonic events.
 Asia was the continent most often affected during the year.